Adedeji88/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv tmp/betty /tmp/my_first_directory is used to move the file betty from /tmp to /tmp/my_first_directory rm /tmp/my_first_directory/betty is used to delete betty rmdir /tmp/my_first_directory is used to delete the directory my_first_directory
+mv tmp/betty /tmp/my_first_directory is used to move the file betty from /tmp to /tmp/my_first_directory rm /tmp/my_first_directory/betty is used to delete betty rmdir /tmp/my_first_directory is used to delete the directory my_first_directory cd - is used to change the working directory to the previous one